 - Refrigerate until ready to serve.

-Saturday afternoon I got a text from my dear friend, Macala, saying that she was gifting me with a workshop session with Ana Forrest, a master yoga teacher with 40 years of experience.
-If you practice yoga, I can pretty much guarantee you’ve heard of Ana and she’s in Yoga Journal all the time.
-Anyway, Macala had purchased the entire workshop weekend and knowing that I was really interested in doing Ana’s inversions and arm balances workshop, gifted me with that session (I went in her place).
+Saturday afternoon I got a text from a friend saying that she was gifting me with a workshop session with Ana Forrest, a master yoga teacher with 40 years of experience.
+My friend had purchased the entire workshop weekend and knowing that I was really interested in doing Ana’s inversions and arm balances workshop, gifted me with that session.
 I had been stewing all week about whether to spend the money or not and low-and-behold it just falls into my lap.
-I feel so blessed and grateful to have a friend like Macala.
-Hugs to you lady!

-The workshop was Sunday morning from 9 – 11:30 a.m. and man o’ man, it was exhilarating, challenging and completely exhausting, but so awesome at the same time.
-It kicked my butt, that’s for sure.
-I even ended up taking a nap later in the day, which I almost never do.
+The workshop was Sunday morning and man it was exhilarating, challenging and completely exhausting, but so awesome at the same time.
+It kicked my butt and I even ended up taking a nap later in the day, which I almost never do.